boutproject/hermes-3/docs/sphinx/equations.rst

 ~~~~~~~~~~~~

 This component sets the density of one species, so that the overall
 charge density is zero everywhere.
-This must therefore be done after
-all other charged species densities have been calculated.
-It only
-makes sense to use this component for species with a non-zero charge.
+It only makes sense to use this
+component for species with a non-zero charge.

 .. doxygenstruct:: Quasineutral
    :members: